YggdrasiI/PBStats/PB Mod_v3/Readme.txt

 	• Infoscreen (F9) fixes:
 			- It's possible to select a subset of all players to reduce the number of displayed graphs.
 			- The screen doesn't reset the selected graph on several user actions.
+	• Foreignscreen (F4) fixes:
+			- The screen was nearly unuseable for the player has more as 30 contacts.
+Now, its possible to select a subset of all contacts and masking the rest.
 	• Some color collisions was fixed.
 	• Extend webinterface with option to change the colorset of players on running PB session.
 This is useful if two neigbours has the same culture border color.
+	• Add option to change timer of current round

 (Removed from master branch)